-Nikon’s menu system and camera body design haven’t, like Canon, changed too much over the years which makes them easy to learn.
+Nikon’s menu system and camera body design hasn’t, like Canon, changed too much over the years which makes them easy to learn.
 You’ll spot many similarities in Nikon and Canon cameras.

 Slowly starting to become the outright leading camera manufacturer is Nikon’s constant rival – Canon.

-Much like Nikon, they produce a huge range of compact and DSLR cameras.
+Much like Nikon they produce a huge range of compact and DSLR cameras.
 They’ve recently started to make the move into mirrorless bodies too.
+For Canon photographers there are many third party companies (Tamron, Sigma, Samyang) whom produce cheaper lenses compatible with Canon DSLR and mirrorless bodies.

-There are many 3rd parties companies (Tamron, Sigma, Samyang) that also make lenses for Canon cameras too.
+Plus, the range of Canon and third party lenses available for their camera bodies is quite extensive.
 As a result, being able to get started and take amazing images is easy with Canon.

 Fortunately, there are Canon cameras and lenses tailored to every need and every budget.
-If you’re looking for a reliable and popular brand in a digital camera, look no further than Canon.
+If you’re looking for a reliable and popular brand of digital camera for beginners, look no further than Canon.